 Just six years later, the club faced its first major crisis.
 The English, Anglican Christians, insisted on having the games scheduled on Saturdays.
 The Portuguese workers, Catholic Christians, made it clear they would only play on Sundays.

 In the vote that was chosen as a way out of the dead-end, the Portuguese won.
 Subsequently, many English members left the club, and Graham, who had been supporting the whole project financially since day one, terminated his involvement with the club.

 A year later, with the majority of the club members now Portuguese, the name was changed to Boavista Futebol Clube, with the initials “FC” remaining, as a connection to the club's origins.
 As a matter of fact, both names, Boavista Futebol Clube and Boavista Football Club kept being used for decades, at least until the 40s, according to some accounts.

-In 1914 the team won the Porto Championship, but a few months later things changed dramatically, when several English members of the club left to fight in World War I. Many, never made it back to Porto.
+In 1914, Porto Championship (Campeonato do Porto) had its premier and the team won its first and only title of the competition that would be dominated by Porto until it was discontinued after the 1946-47 season.
+A few months later things changed dramatically, when several English members of the club left to fight in World War I. Many, never made it back to Porto.